folio-org/folio-analytics/sql/report_queries/erm/costs/README.md

 ## Future Updates

 The &quot;paymentDate&quot; field, which captures the date an invoice was paid, is currently in development.
 This element should be added to the query as soon as it becomes available.
+As a substitute date the invoice_approval_date has been taken until paymentDate will be available.
 Issue for foreign currencies will be solved in a future version by getting the system currency amount from finance_transactions table.